laravel/docs/collections.md

     // 1

 The search is done using a "loose" comparison, meaning a string with an integer value will be considered equal to an integer of the same value.
-To use strict comparison, pass `true` as the second argument to the method:
+To use "strict" comparison, pass `true` as the second argument to the method:

     $collection->search('4', true);